 Sunday, May 8, 2016

-Among her many talents, MAMA WAS A DANCER--Happy Mother's Day to all Moms and Grans, and "Like-a-Moms"
+Among her many talents, MAMA WAS A DANCER--a tribute to all Moms and Grans, and "Like-a-Moms"

 Mama was a dancer.
 Brush, Shuffle, Step.
 Adagio.
 Allegro.
 Arabesque.
 Plié.
 Pirouette.
 Mama was an ice skater too.
 Step Sequence.
 Salchow.
 Sit-Spin.
 Spiral.
 Mama loved all animals, but horses were her favorite.
 She loved to ride horseback.
 Cadence.
 Canter.
 Gait.
 Gallop.
 The last decade of my mother's life, she was progressively ill.
 I lifted her, carried her, and pushed her wheelchair.
 Whenever possible, whenever there was a long, clear, safe path, I would "run" the wheelchair.
 Going as fast as I could go, pushing the wheelchair for all its might.
 Once again, Mama could fly.